MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/plan-call-queue.md

 The following requirements assume that you already have Skype for Business Server 2019 deployed in a supported topology.
 Your requirements depend on your scenario:

 - If you are already using Exchange UM online or on premises and you upgrade to Skype for Business 2019, you will need to capture the structure of your auto attendants and call queues and re-create them in the cloud using Phone System.
-For more information, see [Manually moving an Exchange UM auto attendant to Cloud auto attendant](configure-onprem-ra.md#manually-moving-an-exchange-um-auto-attendant-to-cloud-auto-attendant).
+For more information, see [Manually moving an Exchange UM auto attendant or call queue to Phone System](configure-onprem-ra.md#manually-moving-an-exchange-um-auto-attendant-or-call-queue-to-phone-system).

 - For a new configuration of Cloud call queues, follow the steps outlined in [Configure resource accounts](configure-onprem-ra.md).